Interfaces and Quantum Algebras, I: Stable Envelopes: Introduction

 In Section \ref{sec:StabEnv} we study the relation to stable envelopes in more detail.
-In particular, we argue that it is much easier to compute them in the language of gauge theory (often referred to as the gauged linear sigma-model, or GLSM), than in the language of non-linear sigma model.
+In particular, we argue that it is easier to compute them in the language of gauge theory (often referred to as the gauged linear sigma-model, or GLSM), rather than in the language of a non-linear sigma model.
 To this end, we show that in the limit of infinite large masses (in the chamber $\mathfrak{C}$), some degrees of freedom in the original GLSM $\cT$ freeze.
-The surviving theory is called $\cT^{\mathfrak{C}}$, it breaks into a direct sum of quantum field theories $\oplus_{p} \cT^{\mathfrak{C}}_p$, labeled by the connected components $p\subset X^{\mathbf{A}}$ (i.e. isolated massive vacua when $X^{\mathbf{A}}$ is discrete).
+What remains is called $\cT^{\mathfrak{C}}$, which breaks into a direct sum of quantum field theories $\oplus_p \cT^{\mathfrak{C}}_p$, labeled by the connected components $p\subset X^{\mathbf{A}}$ (i.e., isolated massive vacua when $X^{\mathbf{A}}$ is discrete).
 Each $\cT^{\mathfrak{C}}_p$ is itself a GLSM, whose Lagrangian description is canonically obtained from $\cT$.
 The $\cT^{\mathfrak{C}}$ is the theory whose Higgs branch is $X^{\mathbf{A}}$, and $\cT^{\mathfrak{C}}_p$ has the Higgs branch $p\subset X^{\mathbf{A}}$.
 The Janus interface construction leads to an interface between $\cT$ and each $\cT^{\mathfrak{C}}_p$, which also admits a simple Lagrangian description.
 We then proceed to compute matrix elements of such interfaces between vacua of $\cT$ and the single vacuum of $\cT^{\mathfrak{C}}_p$.
 This is done by replacing vacua with boundary conditions and computing the resulting interval partition functions on $(y_-,y_+)\times \mathbb{E}_\tau$.
 We then describe several examples and compare them to the known results in the literature, when available.

-{\bf Acknowledgements.} We are grateful to M.~Aganagic, C.~Closset, K.~Costello, E.~Frenkel, D.~Gaiotto, A.~Gerasimov, S.~Gukov, N.~Haouzi, S.~Jeong, Z.~Komargodski, N.~Lee, A.~Losev, G.~Moore, A.~Okounkov, A.~Smirnov, F.~Smirnov, E.~Witten for discussions.
+{\bf Acknowledgements} We are grateful to M.~Aganagic, C.~Closset, K.~Costello, E.~Frenkel, D.~Gaiotto, S.~Gukov, N.~Haouzi, S.~Jeong, Z.~Komargodski, N.~Lee, A.~Losev, G.~Moore, A.~Okounkov, A.~Smirnov, E.~Witten for discussions.
 MD is also grateful to A.~Okounkov for patience during the online course \cite{OkLect} on Enumerative Geometry and Geometric Representation Theory.

-{\bf Note added:} in the process of completing this project we became aware of a related ongoing work of Mathew Bullimore and Daniel Zhang, and we are grateful to them for agreeing to coordinate the release.
+{\bf Note added:} in the process of completing this project we became aware of a related ongoing work of Mathew Bullimore and Daniel Zhang \cite{Bullimore:2021rnr}, and we are grateful to them for agreeing to coordinate the release.